 - …you can fit it into your schedule.
 Sleep training does require some work (on your part and on your baby’s), so if the next few weeks are jam-packed for you, consider waiting until your schedule is lighter

 - …you will be home for the next few weeks, and will not be doing much traveling.
 Sleep training goes best when you can do it during a time when you have at least a week (preferably 2) of consistent, normal days at home.
-Of course, if you start right now, you’ll have three weeks – plenty of time!
+Of course, if you start right now, you’ll have nearly 6 weeks – plenty of time!

 - …you don’t have out-of-town visitors coming to stay between now and Christmas (or, if you do have overnight visitors, they are visitors who will accept your sleep training plans and will not criticize, hinder, or discourage you.)